August 31, 2024

 Infiorate di Noto

-Via Corrado Nicolaci, is also the home of Palazzo Nicolaci Villaddorata.
-Built-in the 18th century for one of the region’s most influential and noble families, the palace is renowned for its ornate facade and balconies adorned with mythological figures, faces and animals.
+Via Corrado Nicolaci, is also the home of Palazzo Nicolaci Villadorata.
+Built in the 18th century for one of the region’s most influential and noble families, the palace is renowned for its ornate facade and balconies adorned with mythological figures, faces and animals.

 Baroque Balcony